swiftlang/swift-syntax/Sources/SwiftParser/SwiftParser.docc/FilingBugReports.md

 Guide to provide steps for filing actionable bug reports for parser failures.

-Reducing a test case requires the `swift-parser-test` utility that you can build by checking out `swift-syntax` and running `swift build --product swift-parser-test` or building the `swift-parser-test` target in Xcode.
+Reducing a test case requires the `swift-parser-cli` utility that you can build by checking out `swift-syntax` and running `swift build --product swift-parser-cli` or building the `swift-parser-cli` target in Xcode.

 ## Round-Trip Failure or Parser Crash